 - To explain, Discworld Dwarves take the "Females have beards" thing even further.
 All Dwarves are considered male unless otherwise specified.
 And they only specify otherwise to their spouse, and even then only after a lengthy courtship (as in decades).
-For Cheri to act and dress openly female on duty is like a Human police officer turning up to work in lingerie.
-And even in her case, "act and dress openly female" mainly means putting rhinestones on her axe holster, wearing chainmail fitted like lingerie, and grooming her beard differently.
+For Cheri to act and dress openly female on duty is like a human police officer turning up to work in lingerie.
+And even in her case, "act and dress openly female" mainly means putting rhinestones on her axe holster, wearing a sensible leather skirt and high-heeled iron boots, and grooming her beard differently.

 - Also, a nod to the 'craftsman' stereotype in that they are good at any craft.
 Mostly the typical metalworking and stoneworking, but they are very good at anything.
 In particular they are as good at baking as they are at metalwork and stonecarving.
 However, their bakery is mostly good for weaponry.
 They grind down rocks to make the flour.
 The best way to enjoy Dwarfbread is to keep it uneaten, so that any other food will taste good by comparison.
 The "Scottish" stereotype is brought up here as the Low King (low being better than high for a mining people) of the Dwarves being crowned on the Scone of Stone.
 In Scotland, Kings were always crowned on a giant stone called the Stone of Scone (pronounced Skoon) because it was held in Scone Abbey, Perthshire.

 - They also practically monopolize the cosmetics industry, most likely because they have real chemistry instead of alchemy..